 We will inform you of your blood test results.
-Your eligibility for the LEAP study will be determined by your HbA1c test, and we will let you know if you are eligible to join the study after we receive your results.
+Your eligibility for the SUPER study will be determined, in part, by your test results, and we will let you know if you may be eligible to join the study after we receive your results.
 If you are ineligible, it's possible that you may be eligible at a later date.